 Behaviors and sounds that remind us of the barnyard began in a very different setting.
 Junglefowl can live to be 10 years old, young are fully feathered by 4 - 5 weeks, and can reproduce by five months of age.

-domesticated relatives, Junglefowl eat grasses, plants, roots, fruit, worms, seeds or grains, bugs and insects they find while scratching through their home turf.
+Like their free ranging domesticated relatives, Junglefowl eat grasses, plants, roots, fruit, worms, seeds or grains, bugs and insects they find while scratching through their home turf.

 They generally fly only to escape danger or to get to their roosts in trees where they spend the night.
 Females are a mottled color enabling them nest on the ground in camouflage, often incubating a dozen light tan eggs that hatch in 18 – 20 days, once or twice a year.